matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 - Cloud Endpoints

 ```
-Cloud Dataflow allows for stream and batch processing of data and is well suited for this kind of ETL work.
+* Cloud Dataflow allows for stream and batch processing of data and is well suited for this kind of ETL work.
-Dataproc is a managed Hadoop and Spark service that is used for big data analytics.
+* Dataproc is a managed Hadoop and Spark service that is used for big data analytics.
-Cloud Endpoints is an API service, and Cloud Interconnect is a network service.
+* Cloud Endpoints is an API service.
+* Cloud Interconnect is a network service.
 ```

 **Question 43: You have set up a Cloud Spanner process to export data to Cloud Storage.
 You notice that each time the